 In this age of hype, Saturn remains one of the true show-stoppers.
-But, as with earthly affairs, timing is everything.
-Right now, Saturn shines at its brightest this year, making it the ideal to time to view our beautiful neighbor.
-It’s really easy to find.
-We’ll get to that in a minute.
+But timing is everything.
+On August 14, Saturn stands at opposition, shining its brightest.
+It’s the ideal time to view this ringed gem of a planet!

 This is the time to do it.
-Saturn comes nearest to us for the entire year, and it will remain close, big, and bright all this summer and fall.
+Saturn comes nearest to us for the entire year, and it will remain close, big, and bright into fall.
 But two disparate ingredients are required for the Saturn stew to be perfect.

 Saturn’s Brilliant Rings